 Points on frequent flyer programs such as those run by Virgin (Velocity) and Qantas will not expire as long as your account has some activity.
 This means you will lose all your points if you haven't been active for 24 months (Virgin) or 18 months (Qantas).
 Making a small purchase using the airline's eBay links will allow you to keep those points for another 12-24 months.
 Just keep in mind that it takes 30 days after the eBay purchase for the points to be credited to your account.

 How it works

 One caveat to watch.
 If you click different sites to earn points on eBay, only the most recent one that you've clicked will be credited.
 For example if you clicked Virgin's eBay link first, then later clicked on the Qantas eBay link and eventually make a purchase, the points will go to your Qantas account.
-As an extension, you can't attempt to click on all three links in the hope to earn across the three sites for a single purchase, only one account will be credited for each purchase.
+As an extension, you can't attempt to click on all the links in the hope to earn across the all sites for a single purchase, only one account will be credited for each purchase.

 How to earn points: You will need to visit the eBay page at Virgin's eStore and log-in to your Velocity account.
 Search for eBay if you can't see it, click the Start shopping button and you'll be redirected to the eBay site, then purchase as per normal.